marcoshdezcam/Ruby_WebScraper/README.md

 # Web scraper for PC Hardware prices

-> This is a simple web scraper to search for the best price of PC Hardware parts on websites that ship to México.
+> This is a simple web scraper to search for the best price of PC Hardware parts on websites that sell and ship to México.

-It works by searching the best price for a specific product on the 10 biggest websites (shipping to México):
+It works by searching for specific keywords of PC Hardware on the biggest México's websites.
+Then, it will show the best matches with the lowest prices available.
-- Amazon.com.mx

 - MercadoLibre.com.mx
 - Cyberpuerta.mx
 - PCHMayoreo.com